folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 ### Fit Points on Noise

-You may occasionally find a fit point resting in the noise level on the continuum.
+You may occasionally find a "good" fit point resting too high in the noise on the continuum.
+This is mostly a problem for spectra with more noise.
 To correct this, adjust the `average length` and increase it to a slightly larger number.
+(In situations where noise is very important you may need to double or triple the value.)

-There is a small window of width that we specify that is moving across the spectrum one data point at a time and averaging the flux at each step about the center of that window.
-Adjusting the average length essentially smooths the spectrum contained in that bin, but does not directly affect the data.
-In effect, this will decrease the impact of the noise on where the fit point is placed.
+For computing the "good" points, there is a small window of width that we specify (in pixels).
+For each data point in the spectrum, an average flux is calculated using the pixels within that window, centered on the data point we care about.
+This creates a moving average, which moves across the spectrum one data point at a time.
+Adjusting the average length essentially smooths the spectrum contained in that bin.
+This applies to the selected "good" points for the polynomial fit, but does not directly affect the data in the normalized spectrum.
+In effect, this will decrease the impact of the noise on where the fit points are placed.

 ## Saving normalized spectra

+**Closing the main window always automatically saves the normalized spectrum.**  However, it is a good idea to push the `fit cont.` button before closing the program.
+The program uses the current polynomials without updating them for any changes when it is close, so it is a good idea to make sure they are up to date with your final parameters.

-The chosen parameters (after fitting) can be saved to the files:  `exclude.dat`, `poly-deg.dat`, and `params.dat`.
+The chosen parameters (after fitting) can be saved using the `save params` button, to the files:  `exclude.dat`, `poly-deg.dat`, and `params.dat`.
 These files can later be loaded to start from where you left off, or for a good initial guess if you are normalizing similar spectra.
-Usually it's safest to always click this button before closing the main window, just in case you want to tweak a normalization later.  **Closing the main window always automatically saves the normalized spectrum.**
+Usually it's safest to always click this button before closing the main window, just in case you want to tweak a normalization later.

 ###  Output files
 Once the main window is closed the program will save the normalized spectrum to `[observation_file].norm`.